frontenddogma/css-optimization-basics/manuscript/operation.md

 }
 ```

-Example: In this shorthands-only piece from an [actual website](https://mirrors.meiert.org/coderesponsibly.org/), the shorthands only help.
+C> _Example: In this shorthands-only piece from an [actual website](https://mirrors.meiert.org/coderesponsibly.org/), the shorthands only help._

 For their value in making code more compact, their positive effect on small projects, and the few tools to automate shorthands, we benefit from using shorthands in our code, and with that optimizing for them.